tensorflow/tfx-addons/CONTRIBUTING.md

 - Choose component to develop: `export COMPONENT_NAME=mlmd_client` (replace with the component you will be developing)
 - Install test packages: `pip install -e ".[$COMPONENT_NAME,test]"`
 - Run tests: `python -m pytest tfx_addons/$COMPONENT_NAME`

+Note that only files that end with `_test.py` will be recognized as test.
+Learn more on writing pytest tests in [pytest docs](https://docs.pytest.org/en/latest/getting-started.html#create-your-first-test).